 Key Features:

 The Backup and Restore Wizard simplifies the process of creating database backups and restoring them when needed.
-This tool is critical for ensuring data integrity and disaster recovery.
+This utility is critical for maintaining data integrity and disaster recovery.

 Key Features: